Jonathan Bailey Holland

 Jonathan Bailey Holland’s works have been performed and commissioned by numerous performing organizations.
 Highlights include Forged Sanctuaries (String Quartet No. 2), commissioned by the Cape Cod Chamber Music Festival and the Curtis Institute of Music for Curtis on Tour; Equality, commissioned by the Cincinnati Symphony, featuring the poetry of Dr. Maya Angelou; and Synchrony, commissioned by the Radius Ensemble.

+Holland draws inspiration from classical, jazz, hip-hop, and other musical genres, as well as from visual art, architecture, poetry, dramatic works, and contemporary events.
 An advocate for music education, Jonathan has written several works for educational concerts, and has given lectures and presentations at over 50 institutions.
 His composition It's About Time, which introduces the audience to the idea of musical meter, was commissioned by the Philadelphia Orchestra.

 A recipient of a 2015 Fromm Foundation Commission, Jonathan is a two-time winner of the Indianapolis Symphony's Marian K. Glick Young Composer's Showcase.
 He has received the Charles Ives Scholarship from the American Academy of Arts and Letters, and was a two-time finalist for an Artist Grant from the Massachusetts Cultural Council.
 He has received several Composer Assistance Grants from the American Music Center, as well as other awards from ASCAP, the Presser Foundation, Boston Conservatory, Austin Peay State University, and Harvard University.
 His composition Visit to St. Elizabeth's was awarded first prize in the treble division of the Roger Wagner Contemporary Choral Composition Competition.

-Currently, Dr. Holland is Chair of Composition, Theory and History at Boston Conservatory at Berklee, and Faculty Chair of the Music Composition Low Residency MFA at Vermont College of Fine Arts.
-Previously he served as Professor of Composition at the Berklee College of Music.
+Currently, Dr. Holland is chair of composition, theory and history at Boston Conservatory at Berklee, and faculty chair of the Music Composition Low Residency MFA at Vermont College of Fine Arts.
+Previously he served as professor of composition at the Berklee College of Music.

 Works for Winds